 People will be much more interested in working with you if you have a high end product and they are going to see more return for working with you.

-So Then, How To Price Your Courses And Services?
+So Then, How To Price Your Products?

 It really is hard to know how much to charge.
 It is based on market research, mindset, demand…